-Since this NVE has previously learned the same MAC and IP addresses from the source NVE, it recognizes that there has been a MAC move and it initiates MAC mobility procedures per [RFC7432] by advertising an EVPN MAC/IP route with both the MAC and IP addresses filled in (per sections 3.2.1 and 3.3.1) along with MAC Mobility Extended Community with the sequence number incremented by one.
+Since this NVE has previously learned the same MAC and IP addresses from the source NVE, it recognizes that there has been a MAC move and it initiates MAC mobility procedures per [RFC7432] by advertising an EVPN MAC/IP Advertisement route with both the MAC and IP addresses filled in (per sections 5.1 and 6.1) along with MAC Mobility Extended Community with the sequence number incremented by one.
 The target NVE also exercises the MAC duplication detection procedure in section 15.1 of [RFC7432].

-The source NVE upon receiving this MAC/IP advertisement, realizes that the MAC has moved to the target NVE.
+The source NVE upon receiving this MAC/IP Advertisement route, realizes that the MAC has moved to the target NVE.
 It updates its MAC-VRF and IP-VRF table accordingly with the adjacency information of the target NVE.
-In case of the asymmetric IRB, the source NVE also updates its ARP table with the received adjacency information and in case of the symmetric IRB, the source NVE removes the entry associated with the received <MAC, IP> from its local ARP table.
-It then withdraws its EVPN MAC/IP route.
+In case of the asymmetric IRB, the source NVE also updates its ARP table with the received adjacency information and in case of the symmetric IRB, the source NVE removes the entry associated with the received (MAC, IP) from its local ARP table.
+It then withdraws its EVPN MAC/IP Advertisement route.
 Furthermore, it sends an ARP probe locally to ensure that the MAC is gone.
-If an ARP response is received, the source NVE updates its ARP entry for that <IP, MAC> and re-advertises an EVPN MAC/IP route for that <IP, MAC> along with MAC Mobility Extended Community with the sequence number incremented by one.
+If an ARP response is received, the source NVE updates its ARP entry for that (IP, MAC) and re-advertises an EVPN MAC/IP Advertisement route for that (IP, MAC) along with MAC Mobility Extended Community with the sequence number incremented by one.
 The source NVE also exercises the MAC duplication detection procedure in section 15.1 of [RFC7432].

-All other remote NVE devices upon receiving the MAC/IP advertisement route with MAC Mobility extended community compare the sequence number in this advertisement with the one previously received.
+All other remote NVE devices upon receiving the MAC/IP Advertisement route with MAC Mobility extended community compare the sequence number in this advertisement with the one previously received.
 If the new sequence number is greater than the old one, then they update the MAC/IP addresses of the TS in their corresponding MAC-VRF and IP-VRF tables to point to the target NVE.
 Furthermore, upon receiving the MAC/IP withdraw for the TS from the source NVE, these remote PEs perform the cleanups for their BGP tables.

-4.2 Sending Data Traffic without an ARP Request
+7.2.
+Sending Data Traffic without an ARP Request